-- b.
-ASAA silver medals shall be presented to finalists (2nd place finishers) in all competitions sponsored by the Association.
+- ASAA silver medals shall be presented to finalists (2nd place finishers) in all competitions sponsored by the Association.
 The rules as applied in G.i.1 above shall be used to award silver medals to the finalist in each competition. - c.
 ASAA bronze medals shall be presented to 3rd place finishers in all competitions sponsored by the Association.
 The rules as applied in G.i.a. above shall be used to award bronze medals to the 3rd place finisher in each competition. - d.
 Specially engraved ASAA gold medals shall be presented to track & field record breakers. - e.
 Medals and emblems for provincial competitions shall be supplied by the ASAA at no cost to competition hosts. - f.
-For activities in which a regional competition is conducted to determine participants who advance to provincials (e.g. 4A volleyball), ASAA gold and silver medals, differing in design from the provincial medals, shall be made available at a cost to hosts for presentation to first and second place finishers. - g.
-ASAA gold, silver and bronze zone medals, distinct from the provincial and regional medals, shall be made available at cost for presentation by hosts at all zone competitions.
+For activities in which a regional competition is conducted to determine participants who advance to provincials (e.g. 4A volleyball), ASAA gold and silver medals, differing in

+- design from the provincial medals, shall be made available at a cost to hosts for presentation to first and second place finishers. - g.
+ASAA gold, silver and bronze zone medals, distinct from the provincial and regional medals, shall be made available at cost for presentation by hosts at all zone competitions. - h.
+At all association approved competitions where award presentations will take place at the completion of the competition, student athletes must wear either their uniform or a related article of clothing that clearly identifies either the school they represent, or the ASAA provincial champion t-shirt when receiving awards.